lifewawj/react-portfolio/challenge/Instructions.md

   plugins: [react()],
   server: {
     port: 3000,
-    open: true
+    open: true,
-  }
+  },
-})
+});
 ```

 ### Projects

 For each project that is featured in your portfolio, include the following:

-* An image of the deployed application (either a short animated GIF or screenshot)
+- An image of the deployed application (either a short animated GIF or screenshot)

-* The title of the project
+- The title of the project

-* A link to the deployed application
+- A link to the deployed application

-* A link to the corresponding GitHub repository
+- A link to the corresponding GitHub repository

 ### Design

 As with the previous portfolio Challenge, remember that "good" design is subjective; however, your site should look polished.
 Here are a few guidelines on what that means:

-* Use mobile-first design.
+- Use mobile-first design.

-* Choose a color palette that distinguishes your site from the default Bootstrap theme and unstyled HTML sites.
+- Choose a color palette that distinguishes your site from the default Bootstrap theme and unstyled HTML sites.
 Refer to resources like [Coolors](https://coolors.co/) or another color scheme generator to help you create something that will stand out.

-* Ensure that the font size is large enough to read and that the colors don't cause eye strain.
+- Ensure that the font size is large enough to read and that the colors don't cause eye strain.

-* Consider using animations and React component libraries.
+- Consider using animations and React component libraries.
 Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

 ## Grading Requirements

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:
 >
-> * A repository that has no code
+> - A repository that has no code
 >
-> * A repository that includes a unique name but nothing else
+> - A repository that includes a unique name but nothing else
 >
-> * A repository that includes only a README file but nothing else
+> - A repository that includes only a README file but nothing else
 >
-> * A repository that only includes starter code
+> - A repository that only includes starter code

 This Challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:
+- Satisfies all of the preceding acceptance criteria plus the following:

-  * Application must use React to render content.
+  - Application must use React to render content.

-  * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.
+  - Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.

-  * Application has a single `Project` component that’s used multiple times in the Portfolio section.
+  - Application has a single `Project` component that’s used multiple times in the Portfolio section.

-  * Application has a single `Footer` component that appears on multiple pages.
+  - Application has a single `Footer` component that appears on multiple pages.

-  * Application must be deployed to Netlify.
+  - Application must be deployed to Netlify.

 ### Deployment: 32%

-* Application deployed at live URL.
+- Application deployed at live URL.

-* Application loads with no errors.
+- Application loads with no errors.

-* Application GitHub URL submitted.
+- Application GitHub URL submitted.

-* GitHub repository contains application code.
+- GitHub repository contains application code.

 ### Application Quality: 15%

-* User experience is intuitive and easy to navigate.
+- User experience is intuitive and easy to navigate.

-* User interface style is clean and polished.
+- User interface style is clean and polished.

-* Application uses a color scheme other than the default Bootstrap color palette.
+- Application uses a color scheme other than the default Bootstrap color palette.

 ### Repository Quality: 13%

-* Repository has a unique name.
+- Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.
+- Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.
+- Repository contains multiple descriptive commit messages.

-* Repository contains high-quality README file with description, screenshot, and link to deployed application.
+- Repository contains high-quality README file with description, screenshot, and link to deployed application.

 ## Review

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+- The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a README that describes the project.
+- The URL of the GitHub repository, with a unique name and a README that describes the project.

 ---